gental-py/dash/README.md

 ## How to use configuration?

-- `mycfg` - Show your current config
+- `showconfig` - Show your current config
 - `set.name ! <name>` - Set new name
 - `set.cursor ! <cursor>` - Set new cursor
 - `set.sepchar ! <sepchar>` - Set new sepchar.
 Use `_` as argument separator to replace it with space.